-- 118. As for the term "undertaking", the European legislator provides explicit further clarification.
-Recital 150 GDPR states: "Where administrative fines are imposed on an undertaking, an undertaking should be understood to be an undertaking in accordance with Articles 101 and 102 TFEU for those purposes." - 119.
-Therefore, Article 83(4)-(6) GDPR in light of recital 150 relies on the concept of undertaking in accordance with Articles 101 and 102 TFEU,46 without prejudice to Article 4(18) GDPR (which gives a definition of an enterprise) and Article 4(19) GDPR (which defines a group of undertakings).
+118. As for the term "undertaking", the European legislator provides explicit further clarification.
+Recital 150 GDPR states: "Where administrative fines are imposed on an undertaking, an undertaking should be understood to be an undertaking in accordance with Articles 101 and 102 TFEU for those purposes."

+- 119. Therefore, Article 83(4)-(6) GDPR in light of recital 150 relies on the concept of undertaking in accordance with Articles 101 and 102 TFEU,50 without prejudice to Article 4(18) GDPR (which gives a definition of an enterprise) and Article 4(19) GDPR (which defines a group of undertakings).
 The former concept is mainly used in Chapter V GDPR, in the phrase group of enterprises engaged in a joint economic activity.
 Besides that, the term is applied in a general sense, not as the addressee of a provision or obligation. - 120.
-Accordingly, in cases where the controller or processor is (part of) an undertaking in the sense of Articles 101 and 102 TFEU, the combined turnover of such undertaking as a whole can be used to determine the dynamic upper limit of the fine (see Chapter 6.2.2), and to ensure that the resulting fine is in line with the principles of effectiveness, proportionality and dissuasiveness (Article 83(1) GDPR)47. - 121.
-The Court of Justice has developed a vast body of case law on the concept of undertaking.
-The term 'undertaking' "encompasses every entity engaged in an economic activity, regardless of the legal status of the entity and the way in which it is financed."48 For the purpose of competition law, "undertakings" are therefore identified with economic units rather than legal units.
-Different companies belonging to the same group can form an economic unit and therefore an undertaking within the meaning of Articles 101 and 102 TFEU49. - 122.
-In line with settled CJEU case law the term undertaking in Articles 101 and 102 TFEU can refer to a single economic unit (SEU), even if that economic unit consists of several natural or legal persons.
-Whether several entities form a SEU depends largely on whether the individual entity is free in its decision-making ability or whether a leading entity, namely the parent company, exercises decisive influence over the others.
-The criteria for determining this are based on the economic, legal and organizational links between the parent company and its subsidiary, for example, the amount of the participation, personnel or organizational ties, instructions and the existence of company contracts50.
+Accordingly, in cases where the controller or processor is (part of) an undertaking in the sense of Articles 101 and 102 TFEU, the combined turnover of such undertaking as a whole can be used to determine the dynamic upper limit of the fine (see Chapter 6.2.2), and to ensure that the resulting fine is in line with the principles of effectiveness, proportionality and dissuasiveness (Article 83(1) GDPR)51. - 121.
+The CJEU has developed a vast body of case law on the concept of undertaking.
+The term "undertaking", "encompasses every entity engaged in an economic activity, regardless of the legal status of the entity and the way in which it is financed."52 For the purpose of competition law, "undertakings" are therefore identified with economic units rather than legal units.
+Different companies belonging to the same group can form an economic unit and therefore an undertaking within the meaning of Articles 101 and 102 TFEU53. - 122.
+In line with settled CJEU case law, the term undertaking in Articles 101 and 102 TFEU can refer to a single economic unit (SEU), even if that economic unit consists of several natural or legal persons.
+Whether several entities form a SEU depends largely on whether the individual entity is free in its decision-making ability or whether a leading entity, namely the parent company, exercises decisive influence over the others.54 The criteria for determining this are based on the economic, legal and organisational links between the parent company and its subsidiary, for example, the amount of the participation, personnel or organisational ties, instructions and the existence of company contracts55. - 123.
+In line with the SEU doctrine, Article 83(4)-(6) GDPR follow the principle of direct corporate liability, which entails that all acts performed or neglected by natural persons authorised to act on behalf of undertakings

-46 As already clarified in WP253 and later confirmed by the EDPB in Endorsement 1/2018 on 25 May 2018.
-See also EDPB Binding Decision 1/2021, para.
-292 and Regional Court Bonn, case 29 OWi 1/20, 11 November 2020, para.
-92.
+50 As already clarified in WP 253 and later confirmed by the EDPB in Endorsement 1/2018 on 25 May 2018.
+See also EDPB Binding Decision 1/2021, paragraph 292 and Regional Court LG Bonn, case 29 OWi 1/20, 11 November 2020, paragraph92.

-47 See Binding Decision 1/2021, paras.
-412 and 423, and also cases C-286/13 P, Dole food, para.
-149 and C-189/02 P, Dansk, para.
-258.
+51 See EDPB Binding Decision 1/2021, paragraphs 412 and 423, and also cases C-286/13 P, Dole food and Dole Fresh Fruit Europe v.
+European Commission, paragraph 149 and C-189/02 P, Dansk Rørindustri and Others v.
+Commission, paragraph 258.